matplotlib/matplotlib/README.md

 for general questions and discussions and our recommended starting point.

-Our active mailing lists (which are mirrored on Discourse) are:
+Our mailing lists (which are mirrored on Discourse) are:

 -   [Users](https://mail.python.org/mailman/listinfo/matplotlib-users)
     mailing list: <matplotlib-users@python.org>